SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Forcing a Copy of an Array
 __________________________

-You can force an explicit copy of an array by calling the array's ``copy`` method.
+Force an explicit copy of an array by calling the array's ``copy`` method.
 This method performs a shallow copy of the array and returns a new array containing the copied items.